 There are several reasons why one can be evicted from the park (you can read on the 7 different reasons you can be evicted here) but the most everyday reason we find is for not paying space rent.

-So here are a number of ways to help you avoid eviction from a mobile home park in Ontario if you find yourself with an eviction notice on your door.
+So here are a number of ways to help you avoid eviction from a mobile home park in San Jacinto if you find yourself with an eviction notice on your door.

 1. First things first… push back the eviction date.